Corrosion of Conformity Fan Guide

 Frequently Asked Questions

 What time does Corrosion of Conformity typically take the stage?
-Doors for Corrosion of Conformity gigs usually open around 7:00 PM, with support acts starting between 7:30 PM and 8:00 PM.
-Corrosion of Conformity typically hit the stage between 9:00 PM and 9:30 PM, finishing their set around 10:45 PM to 11:00 PM.
+While specific timings can vary, doors for CoC shows at venues like The Dome usually open around 7:00 PM.
+Supporting acts often begin around 7:30 PM or 8:00 PM, with Corrosion of Conformity typically taking the stage between 9:00 PM and 9:30 PM, finishing their set by around 11:00 PM.
+It’s always best to check the venue’s official website or your ticket for exact times closer to the date.

 What's the refund policy?
-Refunds are usually only issued if the event is cancelled by the organiser.
-If an event is rescheduled, tickets are typically valid for the new date.
-Check the specific terms and conditions of your ticket vendor for detailed refund and exchange policies.
+Refunds are typically only offered if the event is cancelled by the organiser.
+If the event is rescheduled, tickets are usually valid for the new date, with refund options sometimes available if you cannot attend on the rescheduled date (this policy varies and should be checked with your ticket vendor).

 ATMs and payment options?
-The venue bar will likely accept both card and cash payments.
-However, it's always wise to carry some cash for smaller purchases or if you encounter any technical issues with card machines.
-ATMs can be found on Holloway Road or Tufnell Park Road, a short walk from the venue.
+The Dome Tufnell Park will likely accept card payments at the bar and for any merchandise.
+However, it's always wise to carry some cash for smaller purchases or in case card facilities are temporarily unavailable.
+ATMs can be found in the vicinity of Tufnell Park station and along Holloway Road.

 Top Tips for Corrosion of Conformity at The Dome Tufnell Park